aklin/aklin.github.io/_posts/2019-02-10-interview-test-the-change-dispenser.md

 and although I passed the test, I didn't interview with them because decided to accept the offer from Dotmatics.

+I decided to write a post about it as I was going through my Github account, where I noticed a couple of private repositories.
+Those repos needn't be private anymore - and this is one of them.

 The test is simple enough: Write the logic for a change dispenser, and figure out the least number of coins you can give for change if a customer pays over the price.
 My submission can be found [here][code].

-I decide to write a post about it because I was going through my Github account and noticed a couple of private repos.
-Those repos don't need to be private anymore, and this is one of them.

 # The Ethics